aarnav25bce10153-ops/AI-ML/README.md

 | No feature selection | Investigate removing correlated features (e.g. SkinThickness + BMI) |
 | No prediction interface | Wrap the trained model in a Flask API or Streamlit app |

----

-## License

-This project is released under the [MIT License](LICENSE).

----

-*Dataset source: Smith, J.W. et al. (1988).
-Using the ADAP learning algorithm to forecast the onset of diabetes mellitus.
-Proceedings of the Symposium on Computer Applications and Medical Care.*